Farama-Foundation/HighwayEnv/README.md

 ## The framework

-New highway driving environments can easily be made from a set of building blocks.
+New driving environments can easily be made from a set of building blocks.

 ### Roads